jamesylgan/sheets-income-taxes/README.md

 # Usage
 In a Google Sheet, **Extentions -> Apps Script** and replace the code with this.
 Save the code.
 You can now call the methods defined in the code using `=INCOMETAX` and `=WATAX` with the parameters defined in the documentation.

-# Issue list
-* [[GOOGLE ISSUE]](https://issuetracker.google.com/issues/222342097?pli=1) Custom functions are currently slow
-  * You can sort of solve this temporarily with a cut and paste of the cell containing the custom function
-* Support MFS/MFJ for Federal Income Tax
-* Define method name by year, support more years
-* Abstract methods to take in tax brackets for the year
-* Support state taxes
-* Support uploading to Google Workplace Marketplace by turning this into an add-on

 ## Please note that this does not support MFJ/MFS yet, and do not rely on this for your taxes as this is not 100% accurate.